mbogoevici/spring-xd-docs/Using-Hadoop-VMs-with-Spring-XD.md

 **Adjust the YARN memory setting:**

-The memory settings for YARN isn't enough to run the XD MapReduce jobs.
+The memory setting for YARN isn't enough to run the XD MapReduce jobs.
 Open the Cloudera Manager and go to the 'yarn' service.
 Then select "Configuration - View and Edit".
 Under the "ResourceManager Base Group" category there is a "Resource Management" option.
 Under there, you should see "Container Memory Maximum" (yarn.scheduler.maximum-allocation-mb).
 Change that to be 2 GiB.
 Save the changes and restart the 'yarn' service.

 If you run MapReduce jobs you should also add the YARN application classpath to the hadoop configuration.
 You can change the `<hadoop:configuration>` entry